padrinoski/desofs2024_M1C_1/documentation/ssdlc/security-requirements/authentication.md

 ---

-### ASVS Requirement 2.2.1 - Auth0 Supported
+### ASVS Requirement 2.2.1 - Auth0 Supported ; Not Applicable

 **ASVS Requirement Description**: Verify that anti-automation controls are effective at mitigating breached credential testing, brute force, and account lockout attacks.
 Such controls include blocking the most common breached passwords, soft lockouts, rate limiting, CAPTCHA, ever increasing delays between attempts, IP address restrictions, or risk-based restrictions such as location, first login on a device, recent attempts to unlock the account, or similar.
 Verify that no more than 100 failed attempts per hour is possible on a single account.

 **Related Functional Requirement**: User Registration and Authentication

-**Justification**: This requirement is relevant because it helps to protect user accounts from automated attacks.
+**Justification**: This requirement helps to protect user accounts from automated attacks.
 Implementing effective anti-automation controls can help to prevent unauthorized access to user accounts.
 Auth0 supports attack protection against bots, ip throttling, brute force and breached password detection, as described here (https://auth0.com/docs/secure/attack-protection).
 However, some features like breached password detection are not available in the free version.
+More over, the scope of this project is too small to have the need to implement a security feature like this.

-**Security Requirement**: Effective Anti-Automation Controls - The application should implement effective anti-automation controls to mitigate breached credential testing, brute force, and account lockout attacks.
+**Security Requirement**: NOT APPLICABLE > Effective Anti-Automation Controls - The application should implement effective anti-automation controls to mitigate breached credential testing, brute force, and account lockout attacks.
 These controls could include blocking the most common breached passwords, soft lockouts, rate limiting, CAPTCHA, ever increasing delays between attempts, IP address restrictions, or risk-based restrictions such as location, first login on a device, recent attempts to unlock the account, or similar.
 The application should also ensure that no more than 100 failed attempts per hour is possible on a single account.

 ---